renodor/yago-technical-test/README.md

 ## Credentials
 - The app uses [Rails credentials](https://edgeguides.rubyonrails.org/security.html#custom-credentials) to store secrets
 - In order to work properly the app needs to read the credentials stored in `config/credentials.yml.enc`
 - For that please make sure that your repo has an `.env` file with the valid `RAILS_MASTER_KEY` variable in it.
+(This should be ok if you followed step 2 of setup process)

+## Specs
+- Run Rspec specs with `docker compose run web bundle exec rspec`

 ## App Structure

+The goals of the RC Pro app are:
+1. to collect commercial leads
+2. to propose RC Pro quotes to users

++ the quotes are generated thanks to an Insurance Api.

+Design-wise we then decided to have:
+- a `Lead` model, to store leads data
+- a `Quote` model, to store quotes data
+- an `InsuranceApi` service, to consume the Insurance Api

+That said, the data repartitions between `Lead` and `Quote` models was not obvious and can be discussed.
+Please see Limitations & To Do's part for more details.
 ### Models
 #### Lead
-- Stores potential customers contact informations
+- Stores contact informations of potential customers
-- Leads are meant to be re-contacted by the commercial team in order be converted to customers
+- Leads are meant to be re-contacted by the commercial team in order to be converted to customers
 - Every `lead` has at least an `email` a `phone_number` and some `nacebel_codes` (NACE-BEL codes)
 - Every `lead` also has a `status` (`initial`, `quoted`, `contacted`, `customer`, `closed`) in order to follow along its commercial journey
 - `lead` can have some associated quotes